xinyi6666/stock_trading/README.md

 </p>

-Specifically, we superimpose the testing results of DDPG and PPO in the figures below.
+We superimpose the testing results of DDPG and PPO in the figures below.
 In these figures, the blue curve represents the portfolio change according to the policy found by DDPG, and the red curve is that of PPO.
+The leftmost figure has training time of 1 minute.
+The middle figure and the rightmost figure correspond to training times of 15 minutes and 30 minutes respectively.

 <p align="center">
   <img width="250" src="/fig/Testing_result_1_min.jpg">